ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-asedeno-masque-connect-ethernet.md

 # Tunnelling Ethernet over HTTP

-To allow negotiation of a tunnel for Ethernet over HTTP, this documetn defines the "connect-l2" HTTP upgrade token.
+To allow negotiation of a tunnel for Ethernet over HTTP, this document defines the "connect-l2" HTTP upgrade token.
 The resulting Ethernet tunnels use the Capsule Protocol (see {{Section 3.2 of HTTP-DGRAM}}) with HTTP Datagrams in the format defined in {{payload-format}}.